jonasbb/cloudflare-rule-linter/linting-rules.md

 ## Syntax confusion for string comparisons

 A wildcard match with `.*` or a regex match with just `*`/`?` could mean that the wrong operator was used.
-This might be high in false positives or the rules must be very specific like `matches r"/*/foobar"`.
+This might be high in false positives, or the rules must be very specific, like `matches r"/*/foobar"`.

+## Limit the value of time comparisons

+The value `http.request.timestamp.sec` can be used to make time based rules, e.g., rules that activate/deactivate at a specific time.
+For them it makes little sense to pick a time too far in the future, e.g., 100 years.
+Similarly, using values that are too small, e.g., 9-digits instead of the guaranteed 10-digits, indicate a typo.